benoittgt/dangasm_ergodox/README.md

 ## How to

-> This is not working not very well on left hand with the layout switcher swith.
-But seems related to my layout!
+> This is not working very well on left hand with the layout switcher switch.
+But it seems related to my layout!

 I love the [emojis](https://twitchemotes.com/channel/dansgaming) of [dansgaming](https://www.twitch.tv/dansgaming) and I love the ergdox.
-I saw that @tenderlove made a nice custom [with DangerZone logo](https://gist.github.com/tenderlove/193e027b1670af6f9c85) and [Ivan Tam with a 💀](http://asciipr0n.net/ergodox-infinity-logo/).
+I saw that @tenderlove made a nice custom ergodox logo [with DangerZone logo](https://gist.github.com/tenderlove/193e027b1670af6f9c85) and [Ivan Tam with a 💀](http://asciipr0n.net/ergodox-infinity-logo/).
 I wanted to make a new one.

 I've started with the emoji.